Sport. Health. Nutrition. Gym. For style

 repolishing square meter from 1000 to 3850

-polishing the second side (during the manufacture of the product) square meter 2500 r.
-3000 r.
+polishing the second side (during product manufacture) square meter 2500 rub.
+3000 rub.

 Prices and availability of material can be clarified by phone.